dirtbikerxz/BaseTalonFXSwerve/README.md

 # TODO

+- Implement mode commands
+  - DropOffMode
+  - LoadingStationMode
+  - PickupMode

+- Implement new hand
+  - Subsystem
+    - Two solenoids: claw and bumper
+    - Four operations in subs
+      - grab
+      - release
+  - Commands
+    - GrabCommand
+    - ReleaseCommand

 - Vision subsystem
+  - Build
     - Get network switch
     - Get case for Pi
     - Build alternate power for radio
     - Attach all of those to the robot (velcro FTW!)
     - Mount camera(s) to robot

 - General wiring
   - Connect to all motors and